Hall of Fame

 SHARE

-The U.S. women’s wheelchair basketball team delivered a defining moment at the Paralympic Games Athens 2004, capturing the program’s first gold medal in 16 years and reigniting American dominance in the sport.
+After delivering a defining moment at the 2004 Athens Paralympics, the U.S. women’s wheelchair basketball team reignited American dominance in wheelchair basketball.
 Their journey to the top was marked by grit, unity, and redemption—defeating five-time defending champion Canada in the semifinals and then besting Australia 56–44 in the gold medal game, avenging an earlier group-stage loss.

 This championship run set the foundation for a new era of success.
 Six members of the 2004 roster—Emily Hoskins, Patty Cisneros Prevo, Carlee Hoffman-Schwarz, Stephanie Wheeler, Christina (Ripp) Schwab, and Jennifer Warkins—returned to win gold again in Beijing in 2008, making history with back-to-back Paralympic titles.
 The team’s success wasn’t limited to the court.
 Both Wheeler and Schwab would go on to lead future generations as head coaches of U.S. national teams—Wheeler in 2016 and Schwab in 2024—cementing their legacies as athletes and mentors.